MathewHDYT/OneShare/_docs/notes/haskell/higher_order_functions.md

 f . g = \x -> f (g x)
 ```

-Additionally the term `point-free` does not refer to the `.` character, but the fact that the definition does not mention the **data points** on which the functions act.
+Additionally, the term `point-free` does not refer to the `.` character, but the fact that the definition does not mention the **data points** on which the functions act.

-Every definition has a `point-free` form that can be computed automaticall, see [PointFree.io](https://pointfree.io/) for more information.
+Every definition has a `point-free` form that can be computed automatically, see [PointFree.io](https://pointfree.io/) for more information.

 ```haskell
 totalWordCount :: [String] -> Int